chrisnajman/local-build-pipeline-for-static-websites/README.md

 ### CSS

-The build process reads `style.css` and resolves all `@import rules`, removing CSS nesting using PostCSS and `postcss-nesting`.
+The build process reads `style.css` and resolves all `@import rules`, removing CSS nesting using `postcss-nesting`.
 Any background images referenced in the CSS are copied into the `local/images/` folder.
 The CSS is then minified using `cssnano` and saved as `style.min.css`.

 ### HTML

-All HTML files in the root directory are copied into a `local/` folder and minified using `html-minifier-terser`.
+All HTML files in the root directory are copied into the `local/` folder and minified using `html-minifier-terser`.
 During this process:

 - Any existing favicon/apple-touch/manifest links are removed.
 - A new `<link rel="icon" type="image/x-icon" href="./favicon.ico">` is inserted.